das-projects/Grothendieck/README.md

 Grothendieck
 ============
-The aim of this project is to develop a language which understands abstract mathematics like abstract algebra, algebraic topology and W-star Calculus.
+The aim of this project is to develop a language which understands abstract mathematics like abstract algebra, algebraic topology and W* Calculus.
 The foundations are heirarchically builds the abstract concepts based purely on category-theoretic language.

 "The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise" - Edsger Dijkstra